amirasamy95/MAC-ErrorReads/README.md

 We also used QUAST (https://github.com/ablab/quast), the assembly evaluation tool, to evaluate the assembly results.

-We are finally using Lighter (https://github.com/mourisl/Lighter), a KMER-based error correction method for genome sequencing data.We are using Lighter to correct the error reads.
+We finally used all of theis Lighter (https://github.com/mourisl/Lighter), a KMER-based error correction method for genome sequencing data, CARE2 (https://github.com/fkallen/CARE) Context-Aware Read Error correction for Illumina reads,Fiona (https://github.com/seqan/seqan/tree/main/apps/fiona) a parallel and automatic strategy for read error correction,RECKONER (https://github.com/refresh-bio/RECKONER) Read Error Corrector Based on KMC,BFC (https://github.com/lh3/bfc) High-performance error correction for Illumina resequencing data,karect (https://github.com/aminallam/karect) KAUST Assembly Read Error Correction Tool and pollux (https://github.com/emarinier/pollux) Error correction of second-generation sequencing technologies. we compare all this tools with our model.

 # Data
 We are using three different datasets.
 The first dataset used in our experiments is Escherichia coli str.
 K-12 substr.
 MG1655 (E.coli) with RefSeq accession entry NC_000913.
-The second dataset used in our experiments is the S. aureus genome from the GAUGE project.
+The second dataset used in our experiments is the S. aureus genome from the GAUGE project, the third dataset used is Human Chromosome 14 (H. Chr14) from GAGE project.

 We are using a simulated dataset to train our models.
 We used the wgsim simulator, which is included within the SAMtools for whole genome simulation.
 To test our models, we are using simulated and real datasets.

-The link to the simulated datasets used (https://drive.google.com/file/d/10nEAroKXB9uUEFjL8eZ6tle8wr5GryzX/view?usp=drive_link) to train and test our models
+The link to the E.coli and S. aureus simulated datasets used (https://drive.google.com/file/d/10nEAroKXB9uUEFjL8eZ6tle8wr5GryzX/view?usp=drive_link) and the link to theH.
+Chr14 simulated dataset used (https://drive.google.com/file/d/1XRUYbr7-ytzdYM_kLhkL6c2UZW5h48lV/view?usp=sharing) to train and test our models.

-The first real dataset used to test our models is (E.coli) with accession number SRR625891, and the second real dataset used in our experiments is the S. aureus genome from the GAUGE project.
+The first real dataset used to test our models is (E.coli) with accession number SRR625891,  the second real dataset used in our experiments is the (S. aureus)  from the GAGE project,and the third dataset used is (H. Chr14) from GAGE.

 # License
 This repository is under MIT license.